Colorbox FAQ

 $.extend($.colorbox.settings, {opacity:0.5, speed:0, close:'Exit'});

-Colorbox can be passed a function to be evaluated in place of a static value for any of it's properties.
+Colorbox can be passed a function to be evaluated in place of a static value for any of its properties.
 Through that any sort of string formatting or markup building can be done and displayed as the title:

 $('a.gallery').colorbox({title:function () {